asppsa/blake-test/README.md

 ### Part 3

 I have not implemented part 3 (yet!).
-My plan for this is to add a simple method to the `Student` model called `#advance_lesson`.
-This would perform the following business logic:
+My plan for this is to add a simple method to the `Student` model called `#advance_lesson`, and `#next` methods to `Lesson` and `LessonPart`.

++ `Lesson#next` would simply return the `Lesson` with the next largest `#number` (i.e. minimum number that is larger than x), or `nil`.
++ `LessonPart#next` would return either the next lesson part in the current lesson, or the first lesson part of the next one (or `nil`).

+The `#advance_lesson` method would perform the following business logic:

-1. If the student has no current lesson, advance them to lesson 1, part 1.
+1. If the student has no current lesson, advance them to the first part of the first lesson.
 2. Otherwise,
-     1. Look for the next lesson part within the current lesson.
-If there is one, set this on the student, and return.
+     1. Advance to the next lesson part (using `LessonPart#next`), if there is one.
-     2. Otherwise, look for the next lesson.
-If there is one, and it has lesson parts, set its first lesson part on the student and return.
-     3. Otherwise, there are no more lessons.
-Throw an exception.
+     2. If there are no more lessons, throw an exception.

-This would be implemented purely as a model method with corresponding specs for the various options outlined.
+This would be implemented purely as model methods with corresponding specs for the various options outlined.
 An optional extra could be to add an "Advance" button somewhere in the interface, but this isn't called for by the brief.
 Instructions for using the method could involve launching the Rails console.